Buy a defibrillator?

 The only method available to revert lethal cardiac arrest rhythms is the use of a defibrillator e.g. AED.

-Statistically, for every minute lost without defibrillation, you lose 10% probability of saving a life.
+Statistically, for every minute lost without defibrillation, you lose a 10% probability of saving a life.
 The ‘Average Ambulance Response Time in major metropolitan cities of Australia is approximately 16 minutes.

 If you apply a measured shock to a person’s heart, suffering a lethal rhythm within the first minute, they have a 70% chance of survival.